Introduction

 What does DCMA stand for?

-DCMA stands for Defense Contract Management Agency.
+DCMA stands for the Defense Contract Management Agency.
+It is the DoD agency tasked with the administration of defense contracts.

-How does the DCMA impact small businesses?
+Why is the DCMA important for small businesses?

 Conclusion